 8 The following guidelines apply for identifying ESG laggards: For Key Active Positions (KAPs), a maximum of 2 Red Flags; and a minimum overall ESG score of 70, unless a specific reason to accept higher ESG risk is warranted, accepted and documented.
-For other positions, a maximum of 3 Red Flags, unless a specific reason to accept higher ESG risk is warranted, accepted and documented; and whether the financial product attains the environmental or social benchmarks are indexes to measure characteristics that they promote.
+For other positions, a maximum of 3 Red Flags, unless a specific reason to accept higher ESG risk is warranted, accepted and documented; and a minimum overall ESG score of 60, unless a specific reason to accept higher ESG risk is warranted, accepted and documented, accepted and documented.